gfarnadi/gfarnadi.github.io/courses/TrustworthyMLF22/project.md

 | [MATH80630](main.md) | [Lectures](lectures.md) | [Assignments](assingments.md) | [Project](project.md) | [Office hour](office_hr.md)
 # Trustworthy Machine Learning (MATH80630): Fall 2022

 This project will be worth 60% of your final grade.
-You must work in teams of two or three.
+You must work in teams of one or two.

 ## Grading Scheme